-Comment: Albiro worked together with three intermediaries in China and one in Turkey.
-It ended the relationship with two Chinese intermediaries.
-Albiro has informed both remaining intermediaries about FWF's Code of Labour Practices, but they are not actively following up on FWF requirements and audit results.
-Its Chinese intermediary is a BSCI-member and focuses on BSCI.
+Comment: Albiro works with intermediaries in China, Turkey and India, with long -term relationship with each of them.
+Albiro has informed them about FWF's Code of Labour Practices, but they are not actively following up on FWF requirements and audit results.